Gynecologist in Houston, TX

 Once there, be sure the doctor’s bedside manner matches what you want.
 If the doctor seems more intent on lecturing than listening, he or she probably isn’t the doctor for you.
 Don’t settle for someone who you don’t feel is a good match for your needs and your personality.

-Schedule A Consultation
+Schedule a Consultation

-New to our practice and want to schedule an appointment?
 Contact us by calling our office.

 For existing patients, please contact us through the Patient Portal.